 I have read a number of articles that talk about speeding up your story.
 They talk about how a writer can “bog down” the plot by going too slowly… How the plot should barrel along like some runaway train, dragging the reader with it.
 So today’s post, is about pacing.

 I have been asked what the “best time of day” to write is.
 Now I did find this question strange, because like many things, this is writer specific.
-There does seem to be the popular concept that all writers are night owls who fervently write during the wee hours.

 This mini post has been churning around in my head recently after I read a short story online.
 While the story seemed okay, the word “very” rang heavily throughout and by the end I was just annoyed.